Large Language Models Can Perform Automatic Modulation Classification via Discretized Self-supervised Candidate Retrieval: Experimental Setup

-These models were selected not only for their diverse positions on the performance-efficiency spectrum but also for their accessibility via a free public API, which facilitates reproducible research.
-Our primary metrics are classification accuracy across the SNR range and the final prompt length in tokens.
+These models were selected for their diverse positions on the performance-efficiency spectrum and their accessibility via a free public API, which facilitates reproducible research.
+This configuration serves as the testbed for \emph{prompt engineering ablations} (Sec.~\ref{sec:ablations_trainingfree}), isolating the effects of discretization granularity, candidate set size ($k_\text{top}$), and prompt format on classification accuracy and token budget.